 So look around, opportunity is knocking – are you willing to open the door and let it in?

-Did you discover any hidden opportunities?
+Did you discover any hidden opportunities available to you?

 Are there untapped resources that came to mind?